bitquery/graphql-docs/docs/building-queries/Coinpath Explained/Fund Tracking/UTXO_Chains.md

 # Coinpath for UTXO Networks

-UTXOs are the basic unit of value on UTXO chains, and they represent the amount of cryptocurrency that can be spent in a single transaction.
+UTXOs are the basic unit of value on UTXO chains, and they represent the amount of tokens that can be spent in a single transaction.

 Coinpath also uses a proportional input-output amount attribution formula to split the amounts between inputs and outputs in a transaction.
 This formula takes into account the amount of each input and output, as well as the total amount of all inputs.